dariusk/gender-probability/README.md

 ## License (Data)

-The following license information is copied directly from the Open Gender Tracker projects [Global Name Data](https://github.com/OpenGenderTracking/globalnamedata/blob/master/LICENSE.md) repository.
+The following license information is copied directly from the Open Gender Tracker projects [Global Name Data license](https://github.com/OpenGenderTracking/globalnamedata/blob/master/LICENSE.md).

 For the sake of convenience all data for this project are licensed under [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0/).